-Ever heard of the chess variant “Three player Chess” and wondered what it’s all about?
 We all know that the standard game of chess is played between two persons and is said to be over when one of the players is checkmated.
 But what happens when the chess board is designed in such a way that it’s not restricted to two persons but also permits an extra person to play?
-We call that the “Three player Chess”.
+We call that “Three player Chess.”

 What Is Three Player Chess?

-As noted earlier, Three player chess is a chess variant that can be played by three persons.
-It’s sometimes called the three-handed chess, three-man chess or three-way chess.
+As noted earlier, Three player chess is a chess variant that three persons can play.
+It’s sometimes called three-handed chess, three-man chess, or three-way chess.

-This chess variant is an interesting one as it employs a non-standard board.
-Obviously, you can’t play a Three-player chess on a standard 8×8 chess board.
+The Three Player Chess variant is an interesting one as it employs a non-standard board.
+Obviously, you can’t play Three-player chess on a standard 8×8 chess board.
 The chess boards employed for this kind of variant are usually hexagonal or circular.

 Check out the images below: